30-Day Money Back Guarantee

 Delivery Method Comparison

 Delayed-release capsules protect probiotics from stomach acid, delivering them directly to your intestines where they can establish themselves most effectively.
-This targeted delivery system ensures maximum viability of beneficial bacteria during antibiotic treatment.
+This targeted delivery system ensures maximum viability of beneficial bacteria during antibiotic use.

 When and How to Take Probiotics With Antibiotics